MattiHyyppa/Self-monitoring-app/README.md

 ```

 ## Known issues
 The summary page of the application uses input elements of type month and week.
-Those are not supported by the desktop version of Firefox as of 05/2021.
+Those are not supported by the desktop version of Firefox (last checked on 05/2021).